NikkiBytes/NIBL/Containers/README.md

 ## Singularity Containers

-Here is where you will find detailed explanations on running the Singularity Containers, \ and scripts to run
+Here is where you will find detailed explanations on running the Singularity Containers and scripts for BIDS data conversion.

     BIDS-Conversion/:           Directory of scripts for BIDS conversion (in progress for automation) README_BIDS_validator.md:   workflow for validating BIDS data